th89dd/read_transactions_fm/Readme.md

 ---

 ## Quick Start
+- download the project as zip file and extract it to a folder on your computer
 - set up python venv (e.g. with [setup.bat](setup.bat))
 - create credentials files for the crawler you want to use
 - configure the crawler in the [run.py file](run.py)